 - Get buy-in from the Board/executive leadership team.
 Let them know you’re moving from a controlling leadership style to an empowering one—and that you’re doing so, ultimately, because you believe that’s how to grow the company.

-Clearly, there’s much to think about as you begin plotting a new course for your company, and if you need guidance along the way, I’m happy to step in as a business coach or motivational leadership speaker.
+Clearly, there’s much to think about as you begin plotting a new course for your company, and if you need guidance along the way, I’m happy to step in as a business coach or motivational keynote speaker.

 Dr. Rick Goodman CSP is a thought leader in the world of leadership and one of the most sought after conference keynote speakers on leadership, engagement, and business growth in the United States and internationally.